iiJozza/tictactoe/README.md

 ### Responsiveness

-- These were the different steps used to check the websites responsiveness
+- These were the different steps used to check the website's responsiveness and for potential bugs.

 ![Responsive testing](https://github.com/iiJozza/tictactoe/blob/main/assets/readme-images/responsiveness-testing.png)